odinuv/web/en/apv/walkthrough/backend-insert/advanced.md

 {% endhighlight %}

 ## Task -- Play around with transactions

-- Make a PHP script which inserts data into `location` and `person` table -- start without transactions.
-- Then try to break the second `INSERT` command (just make an error in SQL command spelling, e.g. `IxSERT` instead of `INSERT`).
-You should still be able to see new address rows to appear in the database after script execution.
+Take the first PHP script and finish is so that it inserts data into `location` and `person` table, or create your own one with full working forms.
+Make sure to use the version with transactions.
+Then try to break the second `INSERT` command (just make an error in SQL command spelling, e.g. `IxSERT` instead of `INSERT`).
+Observe changes in the database.
+Then add the transaction commands (`begin`, `commit`, `rollback`) and again observe what changes are made to database.
+Do you notice the change of behavior?
-- Now try to add transaction commands to your script -- there should be no new rows at all.
-- Fix the typo in second `INSERT` -- you should see both address and person row added now.
+Can you explain why it changed?

+{: .solution}
+If you run the the script without transaction commands, the first insert succeeds and the location will be inserted into the `location` table.
+It will remain there even if the other insert fails.
+When you add transaction commands, the behavior will change.
+If the first INSERT fails, and raises an exception, the script will jump to `catch` statement and issue the `rollback` command.
+This will roll back all SQL commands from the beginning of the transaction -- in this case the insert into the `location` table.
+Therefore the database will not contain the orphaned location record.

 ## Summary
 In this chapter I demonstrated how to insert multiple records which have some dependence among them.
 This requires